pokle/cassandra/README.md

 		insert into names (id,name) values (1, 'gibberish');
 		quit

-3. Connect to the second container, and check if it can see your data
+4. Connect to the second container, and check if it can see your data:

-	Start up cqlsh (on cass2 this time)
+	Start up `cqlsh` (on cass2 this time):

-		docker run -rm -i -t poklet/cassandra cqlsh $(./ipof.sh cass2)
+		docker run -i -t poklet/cassandra cqlsh $(./scripts/ipof.sh cass2)

 	Paste in: